Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 SSE has the ability for clients to automatically reconnect if the connection is interrupted.
 Furthermore, the data stream continues from the point it disconnected, so no events are lost.

 Each message sent by Streams is uniquely identified.
 Using the built-in header `Last-Event-Id` after reconnecting, the client can tell Streams where in the events streams to resume.
-Such mechanism is automatically integrated in most clients but you can also achieve it using curl command, using the example given above it will be:
+This mechanism is automatically integrated in most clients, but you can also achieve it using the curl command:

 ```sh
 export BASE_URL="base-url"